sfigg/commercialization-public/README.md

-# wdg-cpub-hardware-manufacturing
+# wdg-cpub-hardware-commercialization

-manufacturing doc repo
+Documentation for Windows Hardware Partner Commercialization

 For guidance about authoring and publishing topics, see the [Windows Open Publishing Guide](http://aka.ms/windows-op-guide).